kambi-sportsbook-widgets/wc2018-tournament-overview-widget/README.md

 2. `pollingInterval` - number - interval in milliseconds to get new live data from live matches
 3. `pollingCount` - number - maximum number of matches to poll for live data at the same time
 4. `eventsRefreshInterval` - number - interval in milliseconds to look for live events
-5. `widgetTrackingName` - string - tracking name for analytics purposes
-6. `compareAgainstHighlights` - boolean - determines whether you want to compare whether the filters are within the highlighted events (popular events) or not.
-Will use the first item in the filter that returns events.
+5. `flagBaseUrl` - string - base URL concatenated with lowercased englishName of the team + .svg Replace spaces with '_'
+6. `backgroundUrl` - string - the image to use as background-image
+7. `iconUrl` - string - the tournament icon URL.
+Should have a default if absent

 ### Build Instructions